 Four avenues of prayer for your church’s hospitality ministry

-Here are four ways or four directions to pray for an increase in hospitality in your church.
+Here are four ways or four directions to pray for an increase in effective hospitality in your church.

 Spend time at your team level or your committee level praying for the work of hospitality in your congregation.

-Take time during your committee meetings or take time at a particular time during the day where your leadership team prays that your church would get hold of God’s heart for the visitor.
+Take time during your committee meetings or take time at a particular time during the day when your leadership team prays that your church would get hold of God’s heart for the visitor.